 How to recover from having been the victim of gaslighting.

-Once you have recognised this toxic dynamic, you are on the first step to recovery as you now know that you are not as mad/bad/paranoid as you thought you were and can begin to trust your own instincts and perceptions again.
+Once you have recognised this toxic dynamic, you are on the first step to recovery as you now know that you are not as mad/bad/paranoid as you thought you were.
+You can begin to trust your own instincts and perceptions again.

-However, despite this awareness, you cannot regain your confidence if you are still in a relationship with the person who is gaslighting you and so you MUST leave them, no matter how much you love them or how much they promise you they will change.
+However, despite this awareness, you cannot regain your confidence if you are still in a relationship with the person who is gaslighting you.
+You MUST leave them, no matter how much you love them ,or how much they promise you they will change.

 The next stage will be rebuilding your confidence in yourself and others.
-You could do this by keeping a diary of all the positive things you have achieved and all the positive interactions you have had with others.
+You could do this by keeping a diary of the positive things you have achieved and positive interactions you have had.
 Surround yourself with people who you find supportive and can give you that much needed ego-boost.

 Get back in touch with that gut instinct of yours and learn to trust it again.